-Are you interested in earning extra money after your 9–5?
+Are you interested in earning the extra money after your 9–5?
 Or maybe you’re looking to earn extra cash between your college classes?
-Becoming a delivery driver for the popular food delivery platform, DoorDash, is a great potential opportunity.
+Becoming a delivery driver for the popular food delivery platform, DoorDash is a great potential opportunity.

 DoorDash is an app that allows people to order food from their favorite restaurant and get it delivered right to their front door.
 The restaurant pays DoorDash a cut from the orders, and the Dashers get to take home the delivery fee and tips.

 Get ready to learn everything you need to know firsthand from a Dasher.
 All of my DoorDash experience is in San Diego, so some things may vary depending on where you’re Dashing – what DoorDash calls their drivers.